bbaaxx/mielina/README.md

 experience.
 This is how bot-annah was born.

 ### Bot-annah
-Mielina is a fork of an older experiment called Bot-annah.
-As of right now bot-annah is fully operational, under maintenance and it is open source.
+Mielina is an evolution of an [older experiment](https://github.com/bbaaxx/bot-annah) called Bot-annah.
+She is fully operational, under light maintenance and open source.

 ## License
 MIT